duxsco/gentoo-selinux/README.md

 ## GnuPG context assignment

 Files in `/boot` and `/efi*` required for booting need to be GnuPG signed (expect for Secure Boot signed EFI binary).
-For SELinux not to complain, the GnuPG homedir is stored in `/etc/gentoo-installation/gnupg`.
+The GnuPG homedir is stored in `/etc/gentoo-installation/gnupg`.
 In the following, a suitable file context is assigned:

 ```bash
 ➤ semanage fcontext -l | grep "\\\.gnupg"